 The quality of root exudation plays a role in determining what the soil ecology of the rhizosphere will be.
 The mucilage secreted by the growing root tips will attract the types of soil microbes needed to improve nutrient uptake.
 A special type of microbe, mycorrhizae, are attracted to polysaccharides.
 They will infect the root sheath and form a mutualistic relationship that benefits both the plant and the fungi.

 Deciduous vines and trees rely on a colonies of endomycorrhizal fungi to scavenge the soil for nutrients.
 Fungal hyphae secrete enzymes with specialized proteins used to make nutrients available for microbial and plant uptake.
 Fungi convert free floating soil minerals into plant available forms in exchange for the carbon in root exudates.
 This plants exchange carbohydrates for an on-demand supply of soil nutrients that may be unavailable otherwise.

 Root exudates containing mostly polysaccharides tend to produce a disease suppressive microbiome, while root exudates primarily composed of monosaccharides can enhance soil borne diseases.
 Monosaccharides are formed when plant are nutrients deficient, and photosynthesis is not efficient.

 Disease suppressive soils were originally defined by Baker and Cook (1974) as “soils in which the pathogen does not establish or persist, establishes but causes little or no damage, or establishes and causes disease for a while but thereafter the disease is less important, although the pathogen may persist in the soil.

-Through proper nutrient management, vine stress can be minimized - ensuring optimal accumulation and storage of non-structural carbohydrates in buds and woody tissues.
+Through proper nutrient and soil fertility management, vine stress can be minimized - ensuring optimal accumulation and storage of non-structural carbohydrates in buds and woody tissues.